fwg001/fwg001.github.io/portfolio/rdc_responsive.md

 **FULL STORY**

 Realtor.com's desktop optimized website has been successful for many years.
 As mobile exploded and we developed industry leading native apps, a gap appeared between these two experiences.
 This disconnect  was a disservice to users of tablets and mobile devices.
-There were also SEO and engineering maintenance benefits to moving to a responsive front end.

 *Collaboration Required*